-3. Does Uber work in Peru?
+3. Does Uber work in Peru or Quito Ecuador?
 Is Uber Legal in Peru?
 What taxi apps can I use in Peru?

-Yes, Uber does work in Peru.
+Yes, Uber does work in both Peru.
 You can use your same account.
-However Peruhop one of the premier tourist buses here, advises against using Uber for airport transfers.
-Other taxi applications that work in Peru are Beat, Easy Taxi, Cabify.
+However Peruhop one of the premier tourist buses in Peru, advises against using Uber for airport transfers.
+Other taxi applications that work in Peru are, Didi and Cabify.